Vinny Testaverde: Baltimore Ravens

-New York Jets
+New York Jets (first stint)

-In 1998, his first season with his hometown New York Jets, Testaverde flourished, completing 61.5% of his passes with 29 touchdowns, seven interceptions, and a 101.6 quarterback rating, making the Pro Bowl for the second time.
+In 1998, his first season with his hometown New York Jets, Testaverde began the season as the second-string quarterback behind starter Glenn Foley, whose rib injury in Week 2 made him the starter.
+Testaverde flourished in his first start, throwing four touchdown passes against the Indianapolis Colts and winning two straight games for the Jets.
+The recovered Foley was named the starter by head coach Bill Parcells for their Week 6 game against the St. Louis Rams, but after a miserable 5-of-15 outing, he was benched and replaced by Testaverde, who remained the starter for the rest of the season.
+He went 12–1 in 13 games as a starter, completing 61.5% of his passes with 29 touchdowns, seven interceptions, and a 101.6 quarterback rating, making the Pro Bowl for the second time.

 In a December game against the Seattle Seahawks, Testaverde was involved in a play that was cited as an impetus for the NFL's adoption of a new instant replay review system the next season.
 With the Jets trailing 31–26 and twenty seconds left in the game, Testaverde attempted to score on a quarterback sneak on fourth and goal from the Seattle five-yard line.
 Testaverde had been tackled and the ball was not across the goal line when this happened, but because Testaverde's helmet had crossed the line the game's head linesman, Earnie Frantz, ruled the play a touchdown.
 The Jets won the game 32–31 and the loss was said to have cost the Seahawks a playoff berth and coach Dennis Erickson his job.
-The game's referee, Phil Luckett, drew criticism for the call although he was not the one who made it.

 In spite of the controversy, Testaverde's 1998 season was arguably his best season in the NFL.
-With him under center, the Jets won the AFC East for the first time since the merger and earned a first-round bye and a home playoff game.
-In the AFC Championship Game that year, they lost to the eventual Super Bowl champion Denver Broncos.
+With him under center, the Jets won the AFC East for the first time since the merger and earned a first-round bye, and a home Divisional Round playoff game against Jacksonville.
+In the AFC Championship that year, they lost to the eventual Super Bowl champion Denver Broncos 23–10.